Norwalk’s 3rd Medal of Honor recipient

 PRIVATE HERBERT IRVING PRESTON; U.S. MARINE CORPS

-Lived at 40 First Street, East Norwalk when he registered for the draft in 1918 (WWI)
+LOCAL ADDRESS: 40 First Street, East Norwalk, when he registered for the draft in 1918 (WWI); also 47 Second Street, East Norwalk

-During the Boxer Rebellion in China (November 2, 1899 – September 7, 1901), 59 American servicemen received the Medal of Honor for their actions.
-Four were for Army personnel, twenty-two went to Navy sailors and the remaining thirty-three went to Marines.
+CIRCUMSTANCES: During the Boxer Rebellion in China (November 2, 1899 – September 7, 1901), 59 American servicemen received the Medal of Honor for their actions.
+Four were awarded to Army personnel, 22 to Navy sailors, and the remaining 33 went to Marines.
+Herbert I. Preston was one of those Marines.

 From The Norwalk Hour, December 10, 1928